Taxation of international executives

 Capital gains were not taxed prior to 1 January 1972.
 Therefore, to eliminate any capital gains that accrued before 1972, transitional rules apply when a taxpayer disposes of a capital property acquired before 1972.
 The transitional rules allow the taxpayer to reduce the proceeds of disposition when a taxpayer calculates the capital gain on the disposition of a property.

 Where a taxpayer ceases to be resident in Canada at any particular time, the taxpayer is deemed by the Income Tax Act (Canada) to have disposed of certain capital properties owned immediately before departure for proceeds equal to their fair market value on the departure date.
 The taxpayer is also deemed to have reacquired the property immediately after ceasing to be resident in Canada at a cost of the same amount.
 Ownership is to be interpreted in the broadest sense, in accordance with Canadian judicial interpretation, no matter where the property is located.
-However, for valuation purposes the fair market value in the country/territory or area of location of the property will usually govern.
+However, for valuation purposes the fair market value in the country/jurisdiction or area of location of the property will usually govern.

 Certain assets are exempt from this deemed disposition rule, such as interests in Canadian and most foreign pension plans, unvested restricted share units, unexercised stock options and Taxable Canadian Property.
-In addition, if the taxpayer was a resident Canada no longer than 60 months during the 120 month period ending on their departure date, any assets owned when the taxpayer first became a resident and still owned at the time of departure will be exempt, as well as any assets inherited or received as gifts during the period if still owned by the taxpayer on the departure date.
+In addition, if the taxpayer was a resident of Canada no longer than 60 months during the 120 month period ending on their departure date, any assets owned when the taxpayer first became a resident and still owned at the time of departure will be exempt, as well as any assets inherited during the period if still owned by the taxpayer on the departure date.

 A taxpayer who becomes a resident of Canada is deemed to have acquired at the time of becoming a resident each property owned at a cost equal to fair market immediately before that time.